Young woman sitting and smiling while talking to her peers during a seminar

 The course consists of three strands:

-You will observe an infant or a young child at home or in a nursery setting and attend a small weekly seminar led by an experienced child psychotherapist.
-Infant observation allows for the detailed study of the unconscious processes that shape a baby or young child’s personality as they develop within the varied context of family or nursery relationships, and in the context of the different communities around each family.
+You will observe an infant or a young child (or both) at home or in a nursery setting and attend two weekly seminars led by experienced child and adolescent and adult psychoanalytic psychotherapists.
+Infant and young child observations provide rich opportunities for the detailed study of unconscious processes that shape a baby or young child’s personality as they develop within the context of family and/or nursery relationships, and in the context of the different communities.

 Please note that it is your responsibility, and an important aspect of the module learning aims and objectives, to arrange this observation.
-You will be given guidance and support with this task during seminars and tutorials as needed.
+You will be given guidance and support with this task during seminars and tutorials.

 Psychoanalytic theory

-You will study the origin and development of fundamental concepts in psychoanalysis through Freud and Klein, as well as Bion, Winnicott, theoretical papers about sexuality and consider the theoretical developments of contemporary post-Kleinian thinkers.
+You will study the origin and development of fundamental concepts in psychoanalysis through Freud and Klein, as well as Bion, Winnicott and Meltzer.
+You will have the opportunity to develop an in-depth understanding of the theoretical developments achieved by contemporary post-Kleinian thinkers.

 Psychoanalytic theory as a mode of enquiry into culture and society